micrologai/microlog/README.md

 ## Timeline Anomaly Detection

-When a method is selected in the flame graph, such as is done for `frodo` below, the popup shows information about similar calls detected in the same run, showing when they ran and how long they ran. _Microlog_ also uses anomaly detection to highlight methods you may want to investigate in more detail.
+When a method is selected in the flame graph, such as is done for `importlib` below, the popup shows information about similar calls detected in the same run, showing when they ran and how long they ran. _Microlog_ also uses anomaly detection to highlight methods you may want to investigate in more detail.

-In the screenshot below, the average call duration is 0.259 seconds.
-We can see that `frodo` is using close to 70% of all the execution time for this backtest (which in itself is not a problem, of course).

 <img src="images/function-popup.png" width="700"/>